alzubaidi/nodetools/README.md

-<i class="icon-cog"></i> Ntools <i class="icon-cog"></i>
+<i class="icon-cog"></i> NodeTools <i class="icon-cog"></i>
 ===================

-Ntools is a package that provides set of commonly used functionality such as hashing and encoding.
+NodeTools is a package that provides set of commonly used functionality such as hashing and encoding.

 Installation
 -------------
 Add the following to *package.json* under *dependencies* section:

-    "ntools": "1.0.0"
+    "nodetools": "1.0.0"

 Functionality